pointW/pointW/README.md

 ### About me

-I am a Ph.D. candidate in Computer Science in the Khoury College of Computer Sciences at Northeastern University.
-I am working in The Helping Hands Lab, advised by Professor Robert Platt and Professor Robin Walters.
-My research interests include Machine Learning and Robotics.
-Recently, my research has focused on applying equivariant machine learning methods to robotic manipulation to improve learning efficiency.
+I am a Postdoctoral researcher at Stanford University working with Prof. Shuran Song and Prof. Jeannette Bohg.
+I obtained my Ph.D. at Northeastern University with Prof. Robert Platt and Prof. Robin Walters.
+My research interests include machine learning and robotics, with a focus on improving sample efficiency and generalization of robot learning.

-Prior to the Ph.D. program, I received my Master’s degree in Computer Science from Northeastern University and my Bachelor’s degree in Computer Science and Technology from Sichuan University, Chengdu, China.

 🔗Personal website: https://dianwang.io